risan-g/fyp-production/diary.md

 #### Supervisor : Christos Dexiades

+### [2025-10-20] MONDAY

+- Allowed the ability for users to click on an artists work and be shown the tracklist.
+- Clicking on track level artists and main artist leads to their discography.
+- Decided to get rid of 'featured on' work by artist.
+Will look to find a way to neatly fit the artists's discography page.

 ### [2025-10-19] SUNDAY

 - Caught up on diary.md, updating past work from notes in my physical diary.